-When a new customer calls me to discuss having their piano tuned and serviced, I always want to know what ‘type’ of piano we are talking about.
-There are a number of different types of vertical pianos and of course there are a number of different sized grand pianos.
-Knowing what type of piano it is helps me to get a better idea as to what might be involved in servicing it.
-The descriptions below cover the majority of pianos.
-Hopefully your piano will fall into one of these categories.
+There are a number of different ‘types’ of vertical pianos, just like there are a number of different sized grand pianos.
+Knowing the type of piano helps me get a better idea as to what might be involved in servicing it.

-Vertical Pianos – The strings in all ‘Vertical’ pianos are positioned vertically.
+Vertical Pianos The strings in all ‘Vertical’ pianos are positioned vertically.

 Spinet Piano ~ 36″ to 39″